SciML/DiffEqDocs.jl/docs/src/examples/outer_solar_system.md

 ## Data

-The chosen units are: masses relative to the sun, so that the sun has mass $1$.
+The chosen units are masses relative to the sun, meaning the sun has mass $1$.
 We have taken $m_0 = 1.00000597682$ to take account of the inner planets.
-Distances are in astronomical units , times in earth days, and the gravitational constant is thus $G = 2.95912208286 \cdot 10^{-4}$.
+Distances are in astronomical units, times in earth days, and the gravitational constant is thus $G = 2.95912208286 \cdot 10^{-4}$.

 | planet | mass | initial position | initial velocity |
 | --- | --- | --- | --- |